AlbertTan404/AlbertTan404.github.io/_pages/about.md

 - *2022.09*: I started pursuing a PhD at Gaoling School of Artificial Intelligence, Renmin University of China, under the supervision of Professor Ruihua Song.

-- *2021.12*: My first paper was accepted as oral presentation (in an EI conference though).
+- *2021.12*: My first paper was accepted as oral presentation (an EI conference though).

 - *2021.06*: New to Machine Leaning.
 Thanks to professor Peng Cao at Northeastern University.